-In orthopaedics, trauma devices especially trauma plates are used to cure fractures, especially in long bones.
+In orthopedics, trauma devices especially trauma plates are used to cure fractures, especially in long bones.
 These implants are applied to the injury in order to cure it temporarily or permanently.
 These trauma implants used for bone fixation as well as to replace articulate surfaces in the joint.

 Increments in physical injuries have caused trauma implants to ensure their market presence.
-The different types of trauma implants enable the medical doctors to choose a proper fitting implant according to the weight, size and type of the individual.
+The different types of orthopaedic trauma implants enable the medical doctors to choose a proper fitting implant according to the weight, size and type of the individual.

-Nails, screws, fixators and plates are a few of the trauma implants that are used to repair fractured bones in orthopedic surgery.
+Nails, screws, fixators and plates are a few of the orthopaedic trauma implants that are used to repair fractured bones in orthopedic surgery.
 Plates are further divided into non-locking and locking plates while the screws are further divided into non-locking and locking screws.